dnedkova/Facebook/README.md

 Submitted by: Diana Nedkova

-# Tumblr
-Project for CodePath

-Submitted by: Diana Nedkova

 * [x] Tapping on a photo in the news feed should expand the photo full screen.
 * [x] Tapping the Done button should animate the photo back into its position in the news feed. (partially done)